College football's 50 best players in 2018

 Key stat: 1,318 receiving yards; No. 18 in McShay mock

-Nicknamed "Hollywood" for his Florida hometown, Brown has been college football's preeminent speed receiver over the last two seasons.
+Nicknamed "Hollywood" for his Florida hometown, Brown has been college football's pre-eminent speed receiver over the last two seasons.
 This year, he's averaging 8.7 yards after the catch, which tops the Big 12's loaded receiving contingent, to go along with 75 receptions, 1,318 receiving yards and 10 touchdowns, while excelling as the top playmaker alongside Murray for the nation's No. 1 offense.
-Coming off a lower-leg injury in the Big 12 title game, the Sooners will need Brown to be his blazing self to have a chance at knocking off Alabama.
+Coming off a lower-leg injury in the Big 12 title game, Brown will need to be his blazing self for the Sooners to have a chance at knocking off Alabama.

 26. DEIONTE THOMPSON